Spacecow99/Spacecow99.github.io/path-interception/onedrive/index.md

 ## OneDrive Standalone Update Task Scheduled Task

 OneDrive checks for updates by using the per-user scheduled task `\OneDrive Standalone Update Task-<User SID>` which is executed once daily.
-An attacker can hijack the update binary in the user wriatble location `%LOCALAPPDATA%\Microsoft\OneDrive\OneDriveStandaloneUpdater.exe` to persist a binary with user permissions.
+An attacker can hijack the update binary in the user writable location `%LOCALAPPDATA%\Microsoft\OneDrive\OneDriveStandaloneUpdater.exe` to persist a binary with user permissions.
 Alternatively, the scheduled task can be launched to obfuscate the execution of the malicious binary.

 ### Steps to Reproduce

-1) Copy `C:\Windows\System32\calc.exe` to `%LOCALAPPDATA%\Microsoft\OneDrive\OneDriveStandaloneUpdater.exe`
+1. Copy `C:\Windows\System32\calc.exe` to `%LOCALAPPDATA%\Microsoft\OneDrive\OneDriveStandaloneUpdater.exe`
-2) Run the `\OneDrive Standalone Update Task-<User SID>` scheduled task.
+2. Run the `\OneDrive Standalone Update Task-<User SID>` scheduled task.

 ### OneDrive Standalone Update Task